|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Moving into my third Midwestern summer, it's been nearly a month since my last chase on June 4.
 Even though the severe weather season here never ends, our summers can be as slow as winters in terms of storms.
-There has been some activity here and there since June 4, but all several hours away and none worth spending expensive fuel on and/or vacation days to observe storms.
+There has been some activity here and there since June 4, but all several hours away and none worth spending expensive fuel on and/or vacation days to photograph storms.

 As with most storms this time of year, when I saw a few cells on radar about 50 miles to my south on Sunday afternoon, I wasn't initially motivated to give them much thought.
 But when one started drifting into Washington County about 25 miles to the south, I decided that was close enough to spend a little bit of time to go check it out.
 VILs were decent, so I figured there might be some hail to see, but I wasn't optimistic.
 I was pleasantly surprised, then, to run into a core of quarter sized and slightly larger hail just south of Lively Grove along Highway 153, with the larger stones bouncing high off the ground.
 That and the racket produced by the impacts to my truck and a nearby metal building made for a refreshing audiovisual show that well exceeded my expectations for the day.
 Here is some video.